kookic/VAL-2000/README.md

 ## The VAL-2000 is the easiest, fastest, cheapest, safest, and wireless way to spin a stepper motor.

+Precisely control a motor's distance, speed, current, and stall characteristics within minutes of receiving it.
+No programming experience is required.

 <img src="https://github.com/Valar-Systems/VAL-2000/blob/main/Media/VAL-2000-Overview.jpg" width="650">

-You can precisely control a motor's distance, speed, current, and stall characteristics within minutes of receiving it.
-No programming experience is required.

-This is the exact board used in [Glasscalibur](https://github.com/Valar-Systems/Glasscalibur).
+## Why does it exist?

+Due to the popularity of 3D printers, the costs of stepper motors have come down substantially and we belive they can be used much more extensively around the house.
+The board was initially designed for [Glasscalibur](https://github.com/Valar-Systems/Glasscalibur) which is an automatic window opener, but I've decided to sell it seperately as well.

+### 1. Elderly & Disabled

+Many windows and sliding doors are very heavy and require a substantial amount of force to move them.
+This board can be turned into an automatic window opener like the [Glasscalibur](https://github.com/Valar-Systems/Glasscalibur) or a sliding door opener like [this](https://youtu.be/Wihzpsax5Kg).
+The possibilities here are andless

+### 2. Energy efficiency

+Using Home Assistant, you can automate your windows to automatically close when the air conditining turns on, or to open to let the cool night air in.
+You can control different vents in your HVAC system as well or maybe build some exteriour shading devices that adjust with the sun.
+For example, the [MorningRope](https://github.com/Valar-Systems/MorningRope) can be programmed to close your blackout curtains to keep the sun from increasing your room temp.

+### 3. Privacy

+Convert your curtains into smart curtains.
+For example, set the [MorningRope](https://github.com/Valar-Systems/MorningRope) curtains to close during sunset so that no one can see inside your home.

+### 4. Waking up

+Wake up naturally and feel more rested with the [MorningRope](https://github.com/Valar-Systems/MorningRope) by letting the sun gently wake you.
+This board open your curtains for you like a natural alarm close.

+## Where can I buy it?

+To purchase the VAL-2000, please visit out website [here](https://valarsystems.com/products/val-2000).

+## Do I need to buy one?

+Absolutely not, but in the end it's much faster and cheaper to buy the board than to recreate an ESP32/TMC2209 board.

+Shipping this out of the US can be expensive so it may make more sense to build one yourself.
+Please visit the [schematic page](https://github.com/Valar-Systems/VAL-2000/blob/main/Schematic.pdf) to build one.

-### If you want to program it yourself, you can find the code [here](https://github.com/Valar-Systems/VAL-2000/tree/main/Firmware).
+#### If you want to program it yourself, you can find the code [here](https://github.com/Valar-Systems/VAL-2000/tree/main/Firmware).

-### If you want to learn how Trinamic drivers work and a deep dive into the code, please visit [this guide](https://valarsystems.com/blogs/val-2000/ultimate-guide).
+#### If you want to learn how Trinamic drivers work and a deep dive into the code, please visit [this guide](https://valarsystems.com/blogs/val-2000/ultimate-guide).

 The VAL-2000 contains the following components in a very small package: